Explore our MS in Nonprofit Management and Leadership Social Entrepreneurship and Innovation specialization

 Do you see yourself as a social entrepreneur, creating meaningful and sustainable change through innovation?
 In this specialization, you’ll explore critical leadership and practical skills—such as grant writing and generating resources—to support your own ideas and organization.

 Designed for entrepreneurial professionals and students across all disciplines, coursework in this Walden MS in Nonprofit Management and Leadership specialization covers a range of organizational activities and structures and nonprofit sector responses.

 These credits represent the minimum credits required for program completion.
 The number of credits for completion will vary by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate, call an enrollment specialist at 855-646-5286.
+For a personalized estimate of the number of your transfer credits that Walden would accept, call an Enrollment Specialist at 855-646-5286.

 Students in this course are introduced to Walden University and to the requirements for successful participation in an online curriculum.
 Students work toward building a foundation for academic and professional success as scholar-practitioners and social change agents.
 They assess the relationship of mission and vision to professional goals and develop a program of study, a Professional Development Plan, and strategies for online success.
 Students also explore resources used throughout the program, such as the online Walden University Library.
 Students engage in course assignments focused on the practical application of professional writing, critical-thinking skills, and the promotion of professional and academic excellence and integrity.